srinath-chakravarthy/ovito/README.txt

 Change Log
 ****************************************************************************************

+Release 2.6.0 (02-Nov-15):

+ - Added the <a+c> dislocation type for HCP crystals to the Dislocation Analysis modifier.
+ - Added the Elastic Strain Calculation modifier, which computes the atomic-level elastic strain and deformation gradient tensors in crystalline systems.
+It can be used to analyze local elastic distortions in a crystal lattice and to determine the local crystal orientation.
+ - The modification pipeline editor now supports drag and drop to change the order of modifiers in the pipeline.
+ - Added the Dislocation Inspection utility, which displays further information about dislocation segments extracted by the Dislocation Analysis modifier.
+ - Added an introduction to OVITO's animation system to the manual, which explains how to animate parameters and the camera.
+ - The Compute Property modifier can now perform computations that take into account the local neighborhood of particles.
+For example, you can use this to average a quantity over spherical regions around each particle.
+ - Added a 'bond-based' mode to the Common Neighbor Analysis modifier, which computes the CNA indices based on existing bonds between particles.
+The modifier also outputs the computed CNA bond indices as a new bond property.
+This enables, for example, analyses of disordered systems using the classical CNA.
+ - It is now possible to write custom modifiers in Python.
+ - The Wigner-Seitz analysis modifier can now break down the computed site occupancy number into per-type numbers.
+This makes it easier to identify antisite defects, for example.
+ - Added a 'Use only selected particles' option to the Common Neighbor Analysis and the Identify Diamond Structure modifiers, which allows identifying sub-lattices.
+ - Added the NearestNeighborFinder Python class, which can be used from Python scripts to find the N nearest neighbors of a particle.
+ - Viewports are no longer automatically zoomed to show everything when replacing the currently loaded dataset with a new one.
+This makes it easier to preserve the current view configuration when switching to a different simulation file.
+ - Bug fixes in Python-ASE interface - Cell matrix is transposed and duplicate properties are handled.
+ - Fixed the assignment of dislocation lines that were loaded from a CrystalAnalysis file to Burgers vectors families.
+The CA file import was broken since version 2.4.4.
+ - Python scripts can now access the dislocation lines extracted by the DislocationAnalysisModifier.
+ - Bug fix: Bond properties like the bond type are now updated when dangling bonds are removed due to deleted particles.
+ - Fixed bug in Atomic Strain modifier, which produced weird results when PBC flags of reference configuration do not match PBC flags of deformed configuration.
+Now PBC flags of deformed configuration always override the boundary conditions of the reference simulation cell.
+ - Fixed error in ovito.dataset.scene_nodes.__iter__() Python method.
+ - Fixed bug in file parser that led to wrong particle type names when loading a multi-frame XYZ file with varying set of named atom types.

 Release 2.5.1 (07-Aug-15):

  - The LAMMPS data file exporter can now produce files with LAMMPS atom styles other than 'atomic'.
    It also exports bonds if present.
  - Arbitrary triclinic simulation cells can now be exported to the LAMMPS data file format.
    They will be automatically transformed to the canonical LAMMPS representation.
  - The LAMMPS data file parser now reads bond types, and you can change the display color of individual bond types in OVITO.
  - Added the fmod(A,B) math function to the Compute Property and Expression Select modifiers.
  - Added visualization support for cylindrical and spherocylindrical particles.
  - Added a file parser for FHI-aims log files, which can contain multiple simulation frames.